aboorde/prft-interview-assessment/README.md

 │   questions.json
 │   pom.xml
 │   README.MD
-│   setup.cmd								??This windows batch file will setup the project, for first time use only │   tsd.json
+│   setup.cmd		This windows batch file will setup the project, for first time use only │   tsd.json
 ├───app
-│   ├───asset								??Contains the resource to be copied to web content folder directly, e.g. images, html pages and etc │   │   ├───images
+│   ├───asset		Contains the resource to be copied to web content folder directly, e.g. images, html pages and etc │   │   ├───images
 │   │   ├───mock-data
-│   │   └───view							??Contains the html files, move to other directory if html needs to be minified?
+│   │   └───view	Contains the html files, move to other directory if html needs to be minified?
-│   ├───config								??To be removed??
+│   ├───config		To be removed??
-│   ├───css									??Contains the CSS files, which will be concatenated, minified, and copied to  web content folder │   ├───sass								??Contains the SASS files, which will be compiled into css, concatenated, minified, and copied to  web content folder
+│   ├───css			Contains the CSS files, which will be concatenated, minified, and copied to  web content folder │   ├───sass		Contains the SASS files, which will be compiled into css, concatenated, minified, and copied to  web content folder
-│   └───script								??Contains the TYPESCRIPT files, which will be compiled into css, concatenated, uglified, and copied to  web content folder
+│   └───script	Contains the TYPESCRIPT files, which will be compiled into css, concatenated, uglified, and copied to  web content folder
-└───test									??Contains unit test case
+└───test			Contains unit test case
     └───unit
         ├───controller
         ├───coverage